Chewy Brown Sugar Cookies

 Super soft and chewy brown sugar cookies – no mixer required!

 Let’s put the thoughts of wedding dress fittings aside for at least 5 more days.
 It’s the holidays.
 Tis the season for baking cookies.
 And more cookies.
 And more cookies.
-And I’m sure I’ll still be saying that on our wedding day.
-Oh well.
-You only live once!
+And I’m sure I’ll still be saying that on our wedding day!

 I like cookies with a lot going on.
 Chips of chocolate, swirls of peanut butter, butterscotch morsels, chunks of nuts, stuffed with caramel, and other delightful candies.
 Sprinkle cookies, chocolate chip cookies, frosted cookies – the more stuff going on, the better.